ahazra/arijith.github.io/_pages/about.md

 ======

-My research interest lies broadly in areas of i) Computational methods for partial differential equations for wave propagation, electrodynamics, transport phenomena. ii) Application of machine and deep learning in engineering and sciences.
+My research interest lies broadly in areas of i) Computational methods for partial differential equations especially electrodynamics, magnetohydrodynamics. ii) Application of machine and deep learning in engineering and sciences.
 Currently, I am engaged in the following research projects:

 **Computational electrodynamics**